tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

     the goal is to receive thousands of hours of comprehensible input and acquire the necessary vocabulary and grammar.

-    Machine translations are often unnatural, erroneous, or misleading.
+    Machine translations are often unnatural, wrong, or misleading.
     While they may provide a general idea of what's being said, they cannot convey the full meaning and all the details of the original message.
     It is acceptable to use machine translations for individual words,